streamlit/streamlit/docs/tutorial/tutorial2_caching.md

 ```

 **Yes, really.
 Drawing a map is _that_ simple.** Just call `st.map` and pass in
-a datset where come column is named `lat` and another `lon`.
+a dataset where come column is named `lat` and another `lon`.

 And since this is not the 90s, the map is interactive: go ahead and try panning
 and zooming it a bit!

 But let's do one better.
 In the previous section, we learned that the peak Uber
-hour is 17:00, so you may be wondering "what are the peak Uber _locations_ at 5pm?"
+hour is 17:00, so you may be wondering "what are the peak Uber _locations_ at
+5pm?"

 Well, that should be easy to find out: just filter the map to show only pickups
 between 5--6pm and find out.